philipp-meier/TowerDefense/README.md

 # TowerDefense
-A Simple Tower Defense Game written in Typescript.
+A simple Tower Defense Game written in Typescript.

+## License
+This project is under the [MIT license](LICENSE).